 Most professional associations and societies connect with others through national and international bodies, forming a larger international body (such as the IEEE - The Institute of Electrical and Electronics Engineers27, ACM - Association for Computing Machinery28, or the EPBS - European Association for Professions in Biomedical Science29).
 These umbrella organisations define common goals, steer professional initiatives, regulate fields and propose common codes of conduct or ethical guidelines.
 EU/international associations provide a voice to a large part of academic research and teaching community in Europe and beyond.
 As large professional bodies, they also have a say in matters of national, regional and international policies.
-They promote, encourage and support various research areas in a variety of ways, with an emphasis on various programmes of scientific exchange and cooperation between scientists.
+They promote, encourage and support various research areas in a variety of ways, with an emphasis on various programmes of scientific exchange and cooperation between scientists working in different countries, and on promotion of the training of early-career scientists.